murrant/timeseries-php/.junie/guidelines.md

 4. Use descriptive test method names that explain what is being tested
 5. Test both normal operation and edge cases/error conditions
 6. Use PHPUnit assertions to verify expected behavior
 7. Do not use assertStringContainsString in QueryBuilder tests.
+Tests should test `assertEquals($nativeQuery, $queryString)`. $nativeQuery should be a valid working query for the intended query language.

 Example of a simple test: